bookofproofs/bookofproofs.github.io/_sources/history/20th-century/suvorov.md

 9. Advanced the theory of wavelets, introducing new notions of adaptation and sparseness, as well as developing a new algorithm for wavelet decomposition.
 10. Developed the theory of difference equations, providing solutions for the problem of summation of logarithmic series.

-Born 19 May1919, Saratov, Russia.
+Born 19 May 1919, Saratov, Russia.
 Died 12 October 1984, Donetske, Ukraine.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Suvorov/)